ZLoverty/DE/Notes/Analysis_of_collective_motions_in_droplets.md

 As of Jan 12, 2021, I have done approximately 15 days of experiments (definitely need to do more, but with more concrete idea of what to do...).
 Although I have got videos of active turbulence that seem to be OK, the significant activity decay in my experiment needs to be addressed carefully.

 After discussed with Eric, we identified that oxygen and laser are the two major factors that can lead to the activity decay.
-To
+These two factors are studied experimentally, along with some simple calculations, and are documented elsewhere.

+Due to the big activity difference after adding L-serine to MB, the data analysis in this note is only preliminary and will likely not be included in the final data.

 ## I. Mean velocity